 There is some paperwork to do while planning a trip to Cuba.
 But, don’t worry it is not too complicated.
 If you are not from a country in this list, you will need a Visa (Cuban tourist card).
 You can buy it from tour operators online.
-It costs around 25 euros and allows you to stay 30 days (possibility to extend it for 30 days once there).
+It costs around 25 euros and allows you to stay 30 days (you have the possibility to extend it for 30 days once there).

 COUNTRIES THAT DO NOT NEED A VISA TO VISIT CUBA:

 - ANTIGUA AND BARBUDA (UP TO 30 DAYS)

 - BARBADOS (UP TO 28 DAYS)